ganjinaoripova/introToIM/February4/handsFreeSwitch.md

 **Here is the description of my hands free switch**

-For this assignment I decided to make a switch where you turn on LED’s while dancing, in the feet dancing arcade game.
+For this assignment I decided to make a switch where you turn on LED’s while dancing, like in the feet dancing arcade game.
 I used a cardboard and drew two shoe size figures, and put coper tape on it.
 I had 2 LED’s and in total three wires, I attached the first one to the cardboard and the other two to my shoes, and I tried playing the feet dancing arcade game, whenever your shoes touch the cardboard, LED’s light up.

-After finishing with the first one, I had an idea of using my laptop as a switch.
+After finishing with the first one, I had another idea of using a hands free switch.
+I decided to use my laptop as a switch.
 For this one I only used one LED and two wires, one of the wires I connected in the top of my laptop another on the bottom, and whenever I close my laptop, LED’s light up.

 Here is my image
 ![](handsfreeswitch.png)